Theme

 What appears notable

-Based on the repository materials, the notable angle is the project’s effort to keep the agent core compact while still supporting memory, multiple channels, SDK and API surfaces, and optional sandboxing.
+Based on the repository materials, readers may notice the project's effort to keep the agent core compact while still supporting memory, multiple channels, SDK and API surfaces, and optional sandboxing.

 Before using